Click on names to see biographical information and photos.

 James Exum, Jr.

-Born and raised in Eastern North Carolina and following my graduation from UNC-CH, I attended New York University Law School of Law where I received my law degree.
+Born and raised in Eastern North Carolina and following my graduation from UNC-CH, I attended New York University Law School where I received my law degree.
 From 1961-1967 and 1996-2017, I practiced law in Greensboro.
 In the interim, I served as a Superior Court Judge, an Associate Justice on the North Carolina Supreme Court and, finally, Chief Justice of that Court.
 I was a founding member of the Elon University Law School Advisory Board and a member of the faculty, retiring in 2017.
-Having long enjoyed music of almost every genre; theater; ballet and contemporary dance, I have come lately to opera.
-With knowledgeable friends, I am enjoying the Met’s Saturday HD performances in local theaters and recently attended performances of The Rheingold and The Valkyries at the Met in NYC.
+Having long enjoyed music of almost every genre, theater, ballet and contemporary dance, I have come lately to opera.
+With knowledgeable friends, I am enjoying the Met’s Saturday HD performances in local theaters and recently attended performances of Das Rheingold and Die Walküre at the Met in NYC.
 Although a novice myself, I know enough to believe it important to share widely this profoundly beautiful art form.

 Jacquelyn Farlow